How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - Is it inside or outside my normal threshold?

-Pattern-matching prevents spirals of over-analysis.
+Pattern-matching can reduce spirals of over-analysis.

 7. Use "micro-steps" when tasks feel overwhelming